anetacamo/anetacamo.github.io/cv.md

 <div class="circle"><a href="http://anetacamo.github.io/movie-search" target="_blank"><img src="/images/movie-search.png" alt="a camera illustration"></a></div>
 ## <a href="http://anetacamo.github.io/movie-search" target="_blank">Movie Search</a>
 <p style="margin-top: 8px; margin-bottom: 12px;">
 A simple page coded in React for our small movie club.
 You can search through the online database of movies and display their info, save them as liked or seen into the local browser storage.
 And add director manually.
-Later I'd like to implement way to generate the posters and save them somewhere more permanent.</p>
+Later, I'd like to implement way to generate the posters and save them somewhere more permanent.</p>
 <div class="tags"><li>React</li></div>
 <a href="https://github.com/anetacamo/movie-search/tree/master">git repo</a>
 </div>